BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

     linkStyle 24 stroke:green,stroke-width:2.0px
     linkStyle 25 stroke:#55f,stroke-width:2.0px
 ```
-Note that each elided entry of certification still has its prior hash.
+Note that each elided entry of certification still has its previously seen hash.
 All that Paul needs to do to prove participation in the class is to show that he can generate one of those hashes with his identifier.
 That will prove his certification!

 Blockchain Commons publishes instructions for how to do so.
 Test takers just need to create an assertion with either the "isBasic" predicate or the "isAdvanced" predicate and their portable `ur:crypto-cid` identifier.
-When they hash that assertion with BLAKE3, they can then prove that the digest is part of the partially redacted list of credentials.
+When they hash that assertion with the appropriate hashing method, they can then prove that the digest is part of the partially redacted list of credentials.

 Paul creates his assertion based on the instructions:
 ```